zwave-js/zwave-js-ui/docs/usage/setup.md

 > - **Backup these keys!**

 - **Enable statistics**: Please enable usage statistics!
 More info [here](/usage_stats)
+- **Soft reset**: Soft Reset is required after some commands like changing the RF region or restoring an NVM backup.
+Because it may cause problems in Docker containers with certain Z-Wave sticks, this functionality may be disabled.
 - **Preferred scales**: Choose preferred sensor scales
 - **Log enabled**: Enable logging for Z-Wave JS websocket server
 - **Log level**: Set the log level (Error, Warn, Info, Verbose, Debug, Silly)
 - **Log to file**: Enable this to store the logs to a file
 - **Log nodes**: Filter Z-Wave JS logs to log just this nodes
 - **Inclusion/Exclusion timeout**: Seconds to wait before automatically stopping inclusion/exclusion
+- **Node events queue**: Maximum number of events to queue in memory for each node.
 - **Hidden settings**: Advanced settings not visible to the user interface, you can edit these by setting in the `settings.json` file you fins in store directory
   - `zwave.options` overrides options passed to the Z-Wave JS Driver constructor [ZWaveOptions](https://zwave-js.github.io/node-zwave-js/#/api/driver?id=zwaveoptions)